-articles in international Journals.
-These include: A review of the biology and control of Phlyctinus callosus (Schönherr) (Coleoptera: Curculionidae), with different amounts of fresh broiler poultry manure; with special reference to biological control using entomopathogenic nematodes and fungi; Genetic manipulation and product shelf life: Is there a connection?
-A developing world perspective; in a tropical environment in Eswatini (Swaziland); Management of Postharvest Diseases of Vegetables in a Tropical and Sub-tropical Environment of the wild okra (Corchorus olitorius L.) in a sub-tropical Kingdom of Eswatini; Control of the tomato leaf miner larvae, Tuta absoluta (Meyrick) (Lepidoptera: Gelechiidae) using entomopathogenic nematodes in subtropical environment; Toward an understanding in a sub-tropical environment; The effects of different of the systematics and evolution of the genus tillage and cultivars on growth, yield and quality Acrapex hampson, 1894 (Lepidoptera: Noctuidae: Apameini: Sesamiina): molecular phylogenetics of tropical environment; Effects of hydroponics systems the genus and review of the species-rich Acrapex aenigma group; Distribution, relative importance, and agro-climatic preferences of cereal stem borers in Eastern Ethiopia; Simple-sequence repeat (SSR) marker analysis of genetic diversity, relationships Effects of stillage and animal manures on soil organic and population structure of maize (Zea mays L.) landraces from Eswatini; Effect of cultivar, parent corm pre-treatment and sucker size on enset (Ensete ventricosum, Musaceae); Effect of Plant Spacing tuberosa L.); Effects of different media on the growth and NP Fertilizer Levels on Growth, Seed Yield and Quality of Onion (Allium cepa L.) at Shewa Robit, Northern Ethiopia; Effect of Rates and Time of Nitrogen Fertilizer Application on Yield and Yield Components of Sorghum [Sorghum bicolor (L.) Moench] at Raya Valley, Northern Ethiopia; Effect of Plant Density on Growth and Yield of Maize [Zea mays (L.)] Hybrids at Luyengo, Middleveld environment; Genetic manipulation and product of Eswatini; Inter-and intraspecific diversity of food legumes among households and communities in perspective; Effects of enzymatic treatment of sisal Ethiopia; Determination of Pesticide Residue in Water and Khat (Catha edulis) Leaves Using GC-ECD;

-fertilizers on productivity of groundnut (Arachis must convene a dialogue with its own relevant hypogaea L.) in Babile, Eastern Ethiopia; Effects of nitrogen, phosphorus and vermicompost on groundnut to share ideas on how best UNESWA, Faculty of yield in Babile District, eastern Ethiopia; Effect of Agriculture can produce graduates that are relevant manure amount and improved application technique to the industry. at corm burial on the propagation of enset (Ensete ventricosum) suckers; Growth, yield component and yield response of durum wheat (Triticum turgidum L. var. durum) to blended NPS fertilizer supplemented with N rates at Arsi Negelle; Effects and rates of broiler and layer manures on the leaf yield and tissue nutrient contents of moringa (Moringa oleifera Lam.) in Eswatini (Swaziland).
+The Department of Crop Production published 18 articles in international Journals.
+These include: A review of the biology and control of Phlyctinus callosus (Schönherr) (Coleoptera: Curculionidae), with special reference to biological control using entomopathogenic nematodes and fungi; Genetic manipulation and product shelf life: Is there a connection?
+A developing world perspective; Management of Postharvest Diseases of Vegetables in a Tropical and Sub-tropical Environment of the Kingdom of Eswatini; Control of the tomato leaf miner larvae, Tuta absoluta (Meyrick) (Lepidoptera: Gelechiidae) using entomopathogenic nematodes in subtropical environment; Toward an understanding of the systematics and evolution of the genus Acrapex hampson, 1894 (Lepidoptera: Noctuidae: Apameini: Sesamiina): molecular phylogenetics of the genus and review of the species-rich Acrapex aenigma group; Distribution, relative importance, and agro-climatic preferences of cereal stem borers in Eastern Ethiopia; Simple-sequence repeat (SSR) marker analysis of genetic diversity, relationships and population structure of maize (Zea mays L.) landraces from Eswatini; Effect of cultivar, parent corm pre-treatment and sucker size on enset (Ensete ventricosum, Musaceae); Effect of Plant Spacing and NP Fertilizer Levels on Growth, Seed Yield and Quality of Onion (Allium cepa L.) at Shewa Robit, Northern Ethiopia; Effect of Rates and Time of Nitrogen Fertilizer Application on Yield and Yield Components of Sorghum [Sorghum bicolor (L.) Moench] at Raya Valley, Northern Ethiopia; Effect of Plant Density on Growth and Yield of Maize [Zea mays (L.)] Hybrids at Luyengo, Middleveld of Eswatini; Inter-and intraspecific diversity of food legumes among households and communities in Ethiopia; Determination of Pesticide Residue in Water and Khat (Catha edulis) Leaves Using GC-ECD; Effects of nitrogen, phosphorus and vermicompost fertilizers on productivity of groundnut (Arachis hypogaea L.) in Babile, Eastern Ethiopia; Effects of nitrogen, phosphorus and vermicompost on groundnut yield in Babile District, eastern Ethiopia; Effect of manure amount and improved application technique at corm burial on the propagation of enset (Ensete ventricosum) suckers; Growth, yield component and yield response of durum wheat (Triticum turgidum L. var. durum) to blended NPS fertilizer supplemented with N rates at Arsi Negelle; Effects and rates of broiler and layer manures on the leaf yield and tissue nutrient contents of moringa (Moringa oleifera Lam.) in Eswatini (Swaziland).